Multi-Interval Energy-Reserve Co-Optimization with SoC-Dependent Bids from Battery Storage: Appendix

-Most recently, the California Independent System Operator (CAISO) has initiated discussions about allowing SoC-dependent bids for storage, which considers incremental bids related to the SoC \cite{CAISO_SOCdependent:22}.
-The proposed SoC-dependent bid in \cite{CAISO_SOCdependent:22}, however, results in a computationally expensive non-convex market clearing problem that relies on a MIP \cite{ZhengXu22energy}.
-The nonconvexity of the market clearing problem brought by the SoC-dependent bid also presents pricing challenges, resulting in out-of-merit dispatch and the need for out-of-the-market settlements in multi-interval dispatch.
+Previous research in Type II typically incorporates BESS degradation costs by the mixed integer program (MIP) \cite{ ZhaoQiu18robustESloss, Vykhodtsev24TSE}.
+Recent Type II research has run in parallel with the industry's interest, the proposal by California Independent System Operator (CAISO) to allow new SoC-dependent bids, capturing various BESS costs including opportunity and degradation costs\cite{CAISO_SOCdependent:22}.
+However, such SoC-dependent bids result in a computationally expensive non-convex market clearing problem that necessitates the use of MIP \cite{ZhengXu22energy}.
+The nonconvexity of the market clearing problem brought by the SoC-dependent bid also presents pricing challenges, resulting in out-of-merit dispatch and the need for out-of-the-market settlements in CAISO's real-time market.
+Additionally, a new bidding format for degradation costs proposed by \cite{bansal22EPSRrainflowmarket} is cleared by a convex energy market.
+However, this format cannot capture opportunity costs and limits the bid-in price to BESS cycle depths, restricting the storage's ability to express its willingness to buy and sell energy across different SoC levels.